hacdias/playground/README.md

 # DHT Testground Example

-The example test `connect` connects an even number of nodes in a circle and then tries to reach the node in the opposite side of the circle.
+The example test `peer-routing` connects an even number of nodes in a circle and then tries to reach the node in the opposite side of the circle.

 First import plan to testground: